 Ainola is located on a hillside a half a kilometer to the east from the Lake of Tuusula.
 The property they bought was originally quite small, but over the years the family bought more land and now the property is about 4 hectares large and includes the whole nearby forest.

 The main building was designed according to Sibelius’s wishes, so that there was a view to the lake.
 The building was built on a steep slope, thus the west side of the building has a high stone foundation and big windows to the Lake of Tuusula.
 In contrast to the west side of the building, the east side is very low.

 The construction of the villa started in 1903 and was finished the next year.
 The villa was originally a log house with a shingle roof, and only the downstairs was in use.

 In 1911 the kitchen was enlarged and the upstairs was finished and put to use.
 The bedroom of the parents and Sibelius’s study were placed upstairs.
 At the same time Sibelius’s previous study downstairs was made into a drawing room and its wall to the dining room was opened, which made the interior more spacious.
 Concurrently the building got its white weatherboarding, which is what Sonck had originally planned.
 When Sibelius turned 70 in 1935, the children’s room downstairs was turned into a library according to the plans of Sibelius’s son-in-law architect Aulis Blomstedt.

 The sauna building designed by Aino Sibelius was finished about year after the main building.
 However, it burned down and was rebuilt in 1925.
 Aino designed a very special water system that would make their life little bit easier as there was no running water in the house.

-Ainola was the Sibelius family’s home for more than 60 years.
-The decor and furniture thus date from different decades; the oldest items were inherited from Jean’s or Aino’s families, and the newest come from the 1930s and 1950s.
+Ainola was the Sibelius’ home for over 60 years.
+Thus the furniture are from different decades.
+The oldest furniture was inherited from their families from the 19th century and the newest was bought in the 1930s and 1950s.